 Getting out on the water is a must during the summer months.
 Rent a kayak in False Creek, go on a boat cruise through the Howe Sound, or even go on a whale watching tour!
 For a once in a lifetime experience, be sure to book a ride in a floatplane!

 Vancouver is also close to some very nice hikes.
 Hit up easier trails like Lynn Canyon or wander the treetops at the Capilano Suspension Bridge.
 For something more challenging, you can hike the Grouse Grind or The Chief out near Squamish.
+The natural beauty during warmer months makes it so scenic you can’t help but be in awe!

 Once you’re hungry, head to the markets on Granville Island.
 Here, you can enjoy a range of cuisine including fresh seafood.
 My favourite restaurant is Bridges that is actually in the process of rebranding and renovating to Tap & Barrel Bridges.
 Our last visit we enjoyed a beautiful sunny patio and fish and chips by the water.
+If food trip is in your family’s itinerary, there are also several great spot to find restaurants and coffee shops with kid-friendly menus.
+Take a short trip in the surrounding area and you will realize how much Vancouver has to offer!

 Checkout our full Guide on How to Spend 48 hours in Vancouver with Kids!